 Risks and precautions

-Psychedelics and MDMA are in themselves not dangerous, but under the prohibition policy of today, we have an open and unregulated market.
+Psychedelics and MDMA in themselves are not dangerous, but under the prohibition policy of today, we have an open and unregulated market.
 The lack of age restrictions and quality control are consequences of the prohibition.

 You should not be under the influence of psychedelics/MDMA or any other drug while doing activities demanding high attention - such as driving a car or caring for children.